 Services not covered by Medicare Not covered under any condition Covered only under specific conditions Routine foot care Some limited coverage provided according to Medicare guidelines (e.g., if you have diabetes).
-Home-delivered meals ~ Orthopedic shoes If shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease.
-Supportive devices for the feet Orthopedic or therapeutic shoes for people with diabetic foot disease.
-Routine hearing exams, hearing aids, or exams to fit hearing aids, and hearing therapy.
-Supplemental routine hearing exams are covered only to the extent of the maximum benefit listed as Hearing services in Section 2.1 of this chapter.
-Radial keratotomy, LASIK surgery, and other low vision aids. ✓ Routine eye examinations, eyeglasses, and contact lenses.
-Limited to one visit every year for either a routine eye exam or a diabetic eye exam.
-One pair of eyeglasses (or contact lenses) are covered for people after cataract surgery.
-Supplemental eyeglasses or contact lenses are covered at 100% of the allowed amount only to the extent of the maximum benefit listed as Vision care in Section 2.1 of this chapter.
+Home-delivered meals ✓ Orthopedic shoes If shoes are part of a leg brace and are included in the cost of the brace, or the shoes are for a person with diabetic foot disease.
+Supportive devices for the feet ✓ Orthopedic or therapeutic shoes for people with diabetic foot disease.
+Routine hearing exams, hearing aids, and exams to fit hearing aids.
+Routine hearing exams, hearing aids, and exams to fit hearing aids are covered only to the extent of the maximum benefit listed as Hearing services in Section 2.1 of this chapter.
+Assistive listening devices \checkmark Radial keratotomy, LASIK surgery, and other low vision aids. \checkmark